Supporting Autism Awareness in Women

 A live-action narrative with an edge

-We plan to use VFX and SFX to make the lights LOUD and the sounds MOVE, etc. -- synesthesia.
-The film will have a fantasy/sci-fi feel to it.
+We use VFX and SFX to make the lights LOUD and the sounds MOVE, etc. -- synesthesia.
+The film has a slight fantasy/sci-fi feel to it.
 We want to really bring you into her experience.

 How can you contribute?

-Join us in showing others what high-functioning autism in women looks and feels like
+Join us in showing others what autism in women looks and feels like

 MILDLY DIFFERENT UPDATES: